 Camp in a Conestoga Wagon -The Rock Ranch offers the ability to camp in a real wagon, with marshmallows to boot!

 Paddle on the George L Smith Blackwater - George L. Smith State Park is a gorgeous park to paddle the blackwater.
 Boats, canoes, and kayaks are available for rent.

 Fly with Young Eagles - Your kiddos can learn to fly an airplane...for free!

-A Boat Tour of the Augusta Canal - Don't tell them they'll be learning some history...they'll never know because it's too much fun.
+A Boat Tour of the Augusta Canal - Don't tell the kids they'll be learning some history...they'll never know because it's too much fun.

 Whitewater Rafting in Columbus - The longest urban whitewater rafting course in the world!

 Butterfly Center at Callaway Gardens - Stand with these beauties and let them fly around you.